Criminal Compliance Spain: Construction Group Case | BMC

 The Challenge

 The situation presented three compounding risk vectors.
-First, the absence of a criminal risk map specific to the construction sector, which carries particular exposure to offences relating to corruption in public procurement, money laundering, tax fraud, and offences against workers’ safety.
-Second, the lack of an independent compliance body with genuine supervisory authority.
-Third, the absence of an internal whistleblower channel that might have detected the subcontractor’s conduct before it reached the courts.
+First, the complete absence of a criminal risk map specific to the construction sector, which carries particular exposure to offences relating to corruption in public procurement, money laundering, tax fraud, and offences against workers’ safety.
+Second, the lack of an independent compliance body with genuine supervisory authority over the business.
+Third, the absence of any internal whistleblower channel that might have detected the subcontractor’s conduct before it escalated to the criminal courts.

 Our Approach

 Sector-specific criminal risk mapping.
 The first phase involved a comprehensive analysis of the group’s business processes against the catalogue of offences listed under Art.
 31 bis.
 For the construction sector, the priority risks identified were: private-sector bribery and public official corruption in the procurement of contracts and licences, fraud in subsidies and public contracts, money laundering through transactions with partners or clients without due diligence, tax offences in treasury operations, and offences against workers’ rights and occupational safety.
-Each risk was assessed by likelihood and impact and assigned to a specific business process and functional owner.
+Each risk was assessed by likelihood and impact and assigned to a specific business process and functional owner responsible for the corresponding controls.

 Organisational and management model.
 Drawing on the risk map, we drafted the full documentary package required by the standard: the Corporate Code of Ethics, the Criminal Compliance Manual with specific controls by process, third-party due diligence protocols covering suppliers, subcontractors, and intermediaries, and authorisation procedures for sensitive transactions.
-We designed the Compliance Body structure, defining its functions, information access rights, reporting frequency to the board, and guaranteed functional independence.
+We designed the Compliance Body structure, defining its functions, information access rights, reporting frequency to the board, and guaranteed functional independence — including a direct reporting line to the non-executive board members, bypassing executive management in cases involving the latter.

 Whistleblower channel compliant with the Whistleblowing Directive.
 We implemented an internal reporting channel that simultaneously satisfied the requirements of Spanish criminal compliance and Directive (EU) 2019/1937, transposed into Spanish law by Act 2/2023.
 The channel was configured with guaranteed anonymity, management by an independent third party for cases involving senior management, statutory response deadlines, and a full audit trail.
-Staff training on the use of the channel and the prohibition of retaliation was cascaded through the organisational hierarchy.
+Staff training on the use of the channel and the prohibition of retaliation was cascaded through the organisational hierarchy, with documented attendance records.

 AENOR certification.
 The final phase involved submitting the programme to external certification audit against the UNE 19601 standard.
-The AENOR audit assessed the design of the model, the effectiveness of the implemented controls, the adequacy of the compliance body, and the documentary evidence of genuine training and rollout.
+The AENOR audit assessed the design of the model, the effectiveness of the implemented controls, the adequacy of the compliance body, and the documentary evidence of genuine training and rollout across the organisation.
 The programme was certified without major findings.

 Results